Circular around Lhuis, between Milieu and Ansolin

 Notes

-The quality of the springs encountered along the way cannot be guaranteed, except for the fountain near the crossroads at the end of the trail.
+The springs encountered along the way are not guaranteed to be of good quality, except for the fountain near the finish at the crossroads.

-Some slopes are steep, the ground can be slippery and the path is sometimes narrow, so it is advisable to be well equipped (good shoes, walking sticks).
+Some slopes are steep, the ground can be slippery and the path is sometimes narrow: it is therefore recommended that you are well equipped (good walking shoes, walking poles).

-If you are planning a day hike, the meadow after point (6) or the arboretum at point (8) are ideal.
-In this case, plan to set off at around 9.30am.
+If you’re planning a day hike, the meadow after point (6) or the arboretum at point (8) are ideal.
+In that case, plan to set off around 9.30 am.

-The hike can easily be done in two stages, returning to the starting point at Lhuis a few hundred metres before the point (8).
+The hike can easily be split into two stages, returning to the starting point at Lhuis a few hundred metres before point (8).

 Worth a visit

-In each hamlet, you will find ovens and wash houses.
-The hamlet of Saint-Martin is very pretty in the summer and is well worth a visit.
+In each hamlet, you will find traditional ovens and wash houses.
+The hamlet of Saint-Martin is particularly lovely in the summer and is well worth a visit.

-There is a restaurant in the centre of the village.
+There is a restaurant in the heart of the village.

 Reviews and comments